-The church is open to the public, for viewing each Saturday from April to September during the hours of 2.30 to 4.30 PM, there is always someone on hand to show you around and answer any questions you may have about the building and its history.
+The church is open to the public, for viewing on a number of Saturdays from April to September during the hours of 2.00 to 4.00 PM, there is always someone on hand to show you around and answer any questions you may have about the building and its history.

 The old Church is free to enter although donations are appreciated for the upkeep of this beautiful Grade II listed building.

 Visitors are welcome to the Ruin, and is open for viewing between April and September from 2.00 to 4.00 PM. the dates are listed below: